Roopam-Agr/viewtube/README.md

 ViewTube - Your YouTube Experience

 Introduction:
 ViewTube is a web application that provides a familiar YouTube-like experience right from your GitHub repository.
-Whether you're building your project or just exploring the world of YouTube, ViewTube offers an amazing interface and functionality that's powered by the YouTube API from RapidAPI.
+Whether you're building your project or just exploring the world of YouTube, ViewTube offers an amazing interface and functionality that's powered by the YouTube API from RapidAPI.🤩

 Features:
 Stunning UI: ViewTube offers a sleek and user-friendly interface.
 It's designed to provide a familiar YouTube-like experience with an emphasis on aesthetics.